U-shape Transformer for Underwater Image Enhancement: Experiments

 \subsection{Network Architecture Evaluation}

-\textbf {Full-Reference Evaluation.} The Test-L504 and Test-U90 datasets were used for evaluation.
-The statistical results and visual comparisons are summarized in Tab. \ref{Tab:2} and Fig. \ref{figure:5}.
-For the 5 deep learning based UIE methods, we used the code and pre-training weights provided by the authors.
+\textbf {Full-Reference Evaluation.} The Test-L400 and Test-U90 datasets were used for evaluation.
+The statistical results and visual comparisons are summarized in Tab. \ref{Tab:3} and Fig. \ref{figure:full-reference}.
+We also provide the running time (image size is 256*256) of all UIE methods in Tab. \ref{Tab:3}, as well as the FLOPs and parameter amount of each data-driven UIE method.
+And we retrianed the 5 open-sourced deep learning-based UIE methods on our dataset.

-As in Tab.\ref{Tab:2}, our U-shape Transformer demonstrates the best performance for both PSNR and SSIM metrics.
-The potential limitations of the poor performance of the 5 data-driven methods are analyzed as follows.
-FUnIE\cite{Islam2020FUnIE} aims at achieving fast, lightweight and fewer parameter models, thereby it is easy to reach the performance bottleneck on complex and distorted testing samples.
-UGAN\cite{Fabbri2018UGAN} and UIE-DAL\cite{uplavikar2019UIEDAL} ignore the inconsistent characteristics of the underwater images.
-Although Ucolor\cite{Li2021UnderwaterIE} also introduced the concept of multi-color space, it simply adds them to the network's encoding part, which cannot fully utilize the advantages of multi-color space.
+As in Tab.\ref{Tab:3}, our U-shape Transformer demonstrates the best performance on both PSNR and SSIM metrics with relatively few parameters, FLOPs, and running time.
+The potential limitations of the performance of the 5 data-driven methods are analyzed as follows.
+The strength of FUnIE \cite{Islam2020FUnIE} lies in achieving fast, lightweight,and fewer parameter models, while naturally limits its scalability on complex and distorted testing samples.
+UGAN \cite{Fabbri2018UGAN} and UIE-DAL \cite{uplavikar2019UIEDAL} did not consider the inconsistent characteristics of the underwater images.
+Ucolor's media transmission map prior can not effectively represent the attenuation of each area, and simply introducing the concept of multi-color space into the network's encoder part cannot effectively take advantage of it, which causes unsatisfactory results in terms of contrast, brightness, and detailed textures.

-The visual comparisons shown in Fig. \ref{figure:5} reveal that enhancement results of our method are the closest to the reference image, which has fewer color artifacts and high-fidelity object areas.
+The visual comparisons shown in Fig. \ref{figure:full-reference} reveal that enhancement results of our method are the closest to the reference image, which has fewer color artifacts and high-fidelity object areas.
 Five selected methods tend to produce color artifacts that deviated from the original color of the object.
-Among the methods, Fusion\cite{Ancuti2012fusion} exhibits severe color artifacts.
+Among the methods, UIBLA \cite{peng2017underwater} exhibits severe color casts.
 Retinex based\cite{Fu2014Retinexbased} could improve the image contrast to a certain extent, but cannot remove the color casts and color artifacts effectively.
-The enhancement result of FUnLE\cite{Islam2020FUnIE} is yellowish overall.
-Although UGAN\cite{Fabbri2018UGAN} and Ucolor\cite{Li2019UIEB} could provide relatively good color appearance, they are often affected by local over-enhancement, and there are still some color casts in the result.
+The enhancement result of FUnLE \cite{Islam2020FUnIE} is yellowish and reddish overall.
+Although UGAN \cite{Fabbri2018UGAN} and Ucolor \cite{Li2019UIEB} could provide relatively good color appearance, they are often affected by local over-enhancement, and there are still some color casts in the result.